StephVergil/StephVergil/README.md

 </p>

-As an adaptable cybersecurity professional, I specialize in risk assessment, vulnerability management, and IT operations.
-With a strong background in Active Directory, cloud platforms (AWS, Azure), and programming (Python, PowerShell, and C++), I’ve consistently delivered solutions to reduce organizational risks, enhance security measures, and improve business continuity.
-Bilingual in English and Spanish, I bring diverse perspectives to secure modern IT systems.
+As a dedicated cybersecurity professional, I specialize in risk assessment, vulnerability management, and IT operations.
+With a solid background in Active Directory, cloud platforms (AWS, Azure), and programming languages such as Python, PowerShell, and C++, I have a proven track record of implementing effective solutions to minimize organizational risks, strengthen security frameworks, and support business continuity.
+Being bilingual in English and Spanish, I offer a diverse perspective that enhances collaboration and contributes to securing modern IT environments.

 ---

 ## Objective

-To leverage my skills in cybersecurity to design secure IT environments, tackle emerging threats, and innovate for the future of digital safety.
+To apply my cybersecurity expertise in designing secure IT infrastructures, addressing emerging threats, and contributing to innovative solutions that ensure the resilience of digital systems.
+I thrive in collaborative environments and am committed to continuous learning and growth in the ever-evolving field of cybersecurity.

 ---